vippsas/vipps-partner-api/vipps-partner-api.md

 3. Ask the merchant to create a user for the partner on [portal.vipps.no](https://portal.vipps.no), so the partner can check on behalf of the merchant:
    [How to add a user on portal.vipps.no](https://developer.vippsmobilepay.com/docs/partner/add-portal-user).
-4. See the Vipps FAQ for how to check if a sales unit [has skipLandingPage](https://developer.vippsmobilepay.com/docs/faqs/reserve-and-capture-faq#how-can-i-check-if-i-have-reserve-capture-or-direct-capture) or
+4. See the FAQ for how to check if a sales unit
+   [has skipLandingPage](https://developer.vippsmobilepay.com/docs/faqs/reserve-and-capture-faq#how-can-i-check-if-i-have-reserve-capture-or-direct-capture)
+   or
    [which capture type it has](https://developer.vippsmobilepay.com/docs/faqs/reserve-and-capture-faq#how-do-i-turn-direct-capture-on-or-off).